 First Connecticut Bancorp, Inc. will conduct a conference call at 10:30 a.m. eastern time on Thursday, April 23, 2015 to discuss the results for the quarter.
 Participants should dial-in to the call a few minutes before it begins.
 Information about the conference call follows:

 |Participant International Dial In:||1-412-902-4177|

 The webcast of the call will be available on the Investor Relations section of the Farmington Bank website for an extended period of time.

-First Connecticut Bancorp, Inc. is the holding company for Farmington Bank, a full-service community bank with 22 branch locations throughout central Connecticut.
+First Connecticut Bancorp, Inc. is the holding company for Farmington Bank, a full-service community bank with 22 branch locations throughout central Connecticut, offering commercial and residential lending as well as wealth management services in Connecticut and western Massachusetts.
 Established in 1851, Farmington Bank is a diversified consumer and commercial bank with an ongoing commitment to contribute to the betterment of the communities in our region.
-Farmington Bank has assets of $2.1 billion.
+Farmington Bank has assets of $2.5 billion.
 For more information about Farmington Bank, visit farmingtonbankct.com.

 The First Connecticut Bancorp, Inc. logo is available at http://www.globenewswire.com/newsroom/prs/?pkgid=11128

 Forward Looking Statements